 If you don’t want to print everything, Evernote is an app you need.
-I wrote more about it here, but basically it’s a note taking app which I used to plan this entire trip!
-The advantage it offers is the ability to share notebooks with other users, so if you have an itinerary folder with all those details, you can just share access to it via the app!
+It’s a note taking app which I used to plan our entire four month round the world trip.
+The advantage it offers is the ability to share notebooks with other users, so if you have an itinerary folder with all those details, you can just share access to it via the app.
 It also means that if you change or update anything while you’re away, the people you’re sharing with will be able to see the changes.

 5. Know where your local consulates are

 Call it overkill, but with some of the scary stuff going on in the world today (if Kim Kardashian isn’t safe in her Parisian hotel, what hope do the rest of us have?!), I’m erring on the side of caution.
 It doesn’t take long to Google and save the addresses, phone numbers and/or email addresses of your country’s consulates in some of the bigger cities you’ll visit.
 Save them in your phone, it couldn’t hurt!

 A quick phone call to your GP’s office should be able to tell you if you need any immunisations.
 Also, if you take prescription medication, make sure you have enough to get you through your trip.
 Some countries can also be quite strict regarding medication coming through customs, so if that’s going to be an issue for any places you’re visiting, ask your doctor for a letter to bring along with you.

 7. Call your bank and organize your foreign currency